UniMath/agda-unimath/src/foundation/strictly-involutive-identity-types.lagda.md

 ```

 This type family is [equivalent](foundation-core.equivalences.md) to the
-standard identity types, but satisfies the judgmental laws
+standard identity types, but satisfies the strict laws

 - `inv (inv p) ≐ p`
 - `inv reflⁱ ≐ reflⁱ`